int96/quest-submissions/README.md

   2: A smart contract is a simple program stored on the blockchain
-     that participants involed can rely on smart contracts automateing the process and know that they both be satified with the outcome.
+     that participants involed can rely on smart contracts automateing the process and know that they both will be satified with the outcome.

   3: A transaction is a glorified paid function call, and a script is
      used to view data on the blockchain and has no cost.